populationgenomics/team-docs/docker_images.md

-# Docker Images (Images for short)
+# Docker Images

 ## Why would one want to create an image

 At CPG we have already set of docker images prepared, if you can't find image you need, then you are able to create your own.
 You can consider creating a new image, when you are developing pipelines, you are using third party software tool.
-Immages allow you to compartmentalise and control your environment.
+Images allow you to compartmentalise and control your environment.

 ## Getting started